-- 1) Overhead: use as few shares as possible to construct a given number of secrets (one real and the rest fake) - 2) Security: place a very high computational requirement on adversaries attempting to recover a secret after compromising some or all of the secret shares
+- Overhead: use as few shares as possible to construct a given number of secrets (one real and the rest fake) - Security: enforce a very high computational bound on adversaries attempting to recover a secret after compromising some or all of the secret shares

 These are competing goals, i.e. reducing overhead by reusing shares can reveal information that reduces the adversary's computational burden.
-In Sections IV and V, we present two deceptive secret sharing schemes, one using XOR-based secret sharing and the other using Shamir's threshold scheme [16], which allow trade-offs between these competing objectives.
+In Sections IV and V, we present two deceptive secret sharing schemes, one using XOR-based secret sharing and the other using Shamir's threshold scheme [18], which allow trade-offs between these competing objectives.
+It would also be interesting to explore deception within other more efficient secret sharing schemes, e.g. Krawczyk's [13].
+In this paper, we lay the foundations for combining secret sharing and deception by exploring the two most commonly used secret sharing schemes and we leave extensions to other schemes for future work.